 Research, scholarship, and creative activity remain fundamental to University life and are integral to both teaching and learning.
 Faculty, who are teacher/scholars engaged in both pure and applied research, are encouraged and supported for including students in research, scholarship, and creative endeavors.
 Many of their students present findings at the University's annual research conference.
-Some present at professional meetings within their discipline and at the National Conference on Undergraduate Research (NCUR).
-The University was honored to be selected for a second time by NCUR to host its 2008 national student convention, where over 5,000 students from across the country joined together to share their undergraduate research scholarship and creative activity.
-In light of the rich and diverse ecosystem of the Eastern Shore, the University's research emphases on environmental sciences and biology are particularly meaningful.
-In 2010, two undergraduates were selected for the prestigious Environmental Protection Agency (EPA) Fellowship to conduct research in environmental science.
-Moreover, applied research in many disciplines contributes significantly to the solution of community problems.
+Also, SU is well represented by student researchers presenting at professional meetings within their disciplines and at the National Conference on Undergraduate Research (NCUR).
+Additional high praise has come to SU students with three undergraduates selected between 2010-2011 for the prestigious Environmental Protection Agency (EPA) Fellowship to conduct research in environmental science, one student Fulbright recipient, one Gates Foundation Fellowship recipient, and one graduate recipient of the highly coveted National Science Foundation Graduate Research Fellowship.
+In fall of 2011 SU began publishing its annual Re:Search magazine (http://salisbury.edu/gsr/publications.html) to highlight excellence in research and creative activities from faculty, staff and students.

-Salisbury University faculty have a tradition of service to the campus.
+Salisbury University faculty has a tradition of service to the campus.
 Every full-time student is assigned a faculty advisor, and our freshman orientation program includes a summer reading program, initiated by our faculty, which is designed to introduce students to the academic life of the campus before they arrive.
 Such efforts contribute enormously to the outstanding four-, five-, and six-year graduation rates that Salisbury University students have achieved.
 Moreover, faculty, students, and staff actively participate in the University's shared governance system.